-Getting Started Tutorial with Redis Enterprise Pack using Docker on Windows
+Getting Started Tutorial with Redis Enterprise Software using Docker on Windows

-To get started with a single Redis Enterprise Pack container on Windows, follow these four steps:
+To get started with a single Redis Enterprise Software container on Windows, follow these four steps:

 - Step 1: Run the container